Dermatomyositis: Respiratory

+The primary cause of respiratory failure in dermatomyositis is interstitial lung disease, resulting from damage to the lung interstitium.
+This is particularly prominent in patients with anti–MDA5 autoantibodies, who are at high risk of developing rapidly progressive interstitial lung disease.
 In some people, the condition affects the diaphragm muscle, the lungs directly (through inflammation), or both.
 This causes difficulty breathing, and dermatomyositis is considered to be a restrictive lung disease in patients with these symptoms.
-Respiratory symptoms occur in about 40% of people with dermatomyositis, and in these people, the symptoms may slowly progress and frequently are identified as an eventual cause of death.
-The main driver of respiratory failure in most of these patients is the damage to the lung interstitia, rather than diaphragm weakness.
+Respiratory symptoms occur in about 40% of people with dermatomyositis, and in these people, the symptoms may slowly progress, contributing to increased morbidity and mortality.

 Cardiac

-In dermatomyositis, many patients have mild myocarditis and cardiac conduction system abnormalities which may be detected if the patient undergoes special testing.
+In dermatomyositis, patients can develop myocarditis and cardiac conduction system abnormalities which may be detected if the patient undergoes special testing.
 However, these abnormalities typically have no symptoms or clinical consequences.
-In a study of 26 patients with dermatomyositis or polymyositis, only one patient reported chest pain.

 More rarely, these abnormalities can cause greater issues and lead to arrhythmias, heart failure, or damage to heart valves.
 For those dermatomyositis patients who do have cardiac symptoms caused by the disease, their clinical course may be much worse than usual.